OzzyCzech/fromArray/readme.md

 var_dump($example->date); // will return DateTime object
 ```

-Filter can be useful when you for example load data from MongoDb:
+Filters can be useful when you load data from MongoDB:

 ```php
 function ($value, $property) {